huggingface/blog/summer-at-huggingface.md

 ### Metrics

 In July, we added the ability to list evaluation metrics in model repos by adding them to their model card📈.
-If you add an evaluation metric under the `model_index` section of your model card, it will be displayed proudly in your model repo.
+If you add an evaluation metric under the `model-index` section of your model card, it will be displayed proudly in your model repo.

 ![Evaluation Metrics](assets/27_summer_at_huggingface/metrics.png)

 If that wasn't enough, these metrics will be automatically linked to the corresponding [Papers With Code](https://paperswithcode.com/) leaderboard.
 That means as soon as you share your model on the Hub, you can compare your results side-by-side with others in the community. 💪

-Check out [this repo](https://huggingface.co/nateraw/vit-base-beans-demo) as an example, paying close attention to `model_index` section of its [model card](https://huggingface.co/nateraw/vit-base-beans-demo/blob/main/README.md#L12-L25) to see how you can do this yourself and find the metrics in Papers with Code [automatically](https://paperswithcode.com/sota/image-classification-on-beans).
+Check out [this repo](https://huggingface.co/nateraw/vit-base-beans-demo) as an example, paying close attention to `model-index` section of its [model card](https://huggingface.co/nateraw/vit-base-beans-demo/blob/main/README.md#L12-L25) to see how you can do this yourself and find the metrics in Papers with Code [automatically](https://paperswithcode.com/sota/image-classification-on-beans).

 ### New Widgets